-Some of you have mastered the art of procrastination.
+Are you guilty of mastering the art of procrastination?
 You know what you need to do to get you to the next level.
-Whether it’s getting a job, a promotion or a business deal, but you always come up with some excellent reason as to why you should not do what needs to be done.
+Whether it’s getting a job, a promotion or a business deal, but you always come up with some excellent reason why you should not do what needs to be done.
 Your ideas truly carry some weight, and are hard to argue with, but seriously, where has that left you?

 So, what really holds you back?
 What stops you from taking action?

 The usefulness of knowledge lies only in its application